NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 + **minineuralnetwork.py**:

-    Short exercices, build a neural network of 1 neurone, to predict Pi
+    Short exercices, build a neural network of 1 neurone, to predict Pi.

     *status*: v1 Finished

++ **yearprogressbar.py**:

+    Short progressbar practice. processing a short time of Progressbar simulation, then Displays the Year Progressbar.
+If year is Leap Year, takes 366 days, if Year is Normal Year, taking 365 days.
+Ratio Year Day Number / Total Days in the year.
+Shows Today's Year progression in a While loop, and goes indefinitely.

+    *status*: Practice...
+Ongoing...

 -----------------------------
 ## EXERCICES/PRACTICES: